IngSystemCix/IngSystemCix-NVIM/README.md

 # IngSystemCix-Nvim

 > [!NOTE]
 > Now it supports word wrap and includes a project browser.
 Additionally, it has support for linters for Python, TypeScript, HTML, and more.
 Emmet has also been added.
+It also supports React, HTTP requests, and GraphQL.

 ![main](./assets/principal.png)